Jesperoka/CNOEC-Project-2022-2023/README.md

 The README in dependencies has information on the use of MATLAB Engine API for Python, but the MATLAB functions themselves can be used from MATLAB directly if preferred.

-To run submodules that import from outside their directory you have to run the .py file as a module:
+To run (Python) submodules that import from outside their directory you have to run the .py file as a module:

     python -m src.simulation.badSimulation